 Sixteen was a good year.
 Oh, to be sure it was a year of fear and social awkwardness.
-A year I spent the majority of the time confused and unaware of my surroundings and my place in them.
+For a year I spent the majority of the time confused and unaware of my surroundings and my place in them.
 But it was also a year of discovery.
 A year of becoming.
 The year when everything was new.

 When I look back and do a sort of personal archeology I can see patterns.
 I create a narrative of my life.
 I tell stories, it’s what I do.
 And all good stories start with that defining moment; the chance meeting with the mentor or a friend, the sage advice that stays with you and defines you and sets you off on your path.
 A good story has a beginning, middle, and end.
 There is a progression, an arc.
 You start with that defining moment and progress in a definitive pattern until there is a satisfying conclusion.
 That’s how stories work.